 Typically, these events are held on a cadence, as illustrated in Figure 7.

 Figure 7.
-Typical rhythm for the three LPM events
+Typical rhythm for LPM events

 Strategic Portfolio Review